Foodtourist Wine Bar Guide

 l'Entree des Artistes

-l'Entree des Artistes is a tiny bar in the rue de Crussol in the tres fashionable 11th, only a stone's throw from Au Passage in one direction, from Le Repaire de Cartouche in the opposite direction and Aux Deux Amis in another.
+l'Entree des Artistes is a tiny bar in the rue Victor Masse in the 9th.
 Here two passionate young men (Edouard Vermynck and Fabien Lombardi) have created a space that is built on excellence in cocktails and ethically-sourced wines.
+On our last visit the food offerings had been expanded and the new space extends over two floors.

 121BC is the Italian equivalent of a 'cave a manger' where you can buy a focussed selection of impressive biodynamic, organic and natural wines from the length and breadth of Italy as well as joining others at the communal table to graze on the selection of perfectly executed dishes on offer.
 The bar is managed by the gregarious Georgio de Maria who was deservedly named as top sommelier in Australia by Gourmet Traveller magazine.